 What services do you provide?

-CFHC’s programs are designed to ensure that patients have access not only to medical treatment, but a continuum of coordinated care and vital support services that can lead to positive health outcome and healthier behaviors and lifestyles.
+CFHC’s programs are designed to ensure that patients have access not only to medical treatment but a continuum of coordinated care and vital support services that can lead to positive health outcomes and healthier behaviors and lifestyles.

 Specialty services not immediately available at CFHC are leveraged through a referral network.